phoenixframework/phoenix/guides/deployment/gigalixir.md

 # Deploying on Gigalixir

+Our main goal for this guide is to get a Phoenix application running on Gigalixir.

 ## What we'll need

 The only thing we'll need for this guide is a working Phoenix application.
 For those of us who need a simple application to deploy, please follow the [Up and Running guide](https://hexdocs.pm/phoenix/up_and_running.html).

-## Goals

-Our main goal for this guide is to get a Phoenix application running on Gigalixir.

 ## Steps